 In recent years, Native Americans have used their voices to speak up on important issues — including erasure, cultural appropriation, mascotry, the Dakota Access pipeline, and the fate of Bears Ears National Monument — and have shared their perspectives through news media, blog posts, poetry, literature, and more.
 Their insights are compelling, but not everyone is listening.

-We’re publishing this article on American Thanksgiving (a day that pays lip service to the Wampanoag but also commemorates colonialism), but Native visibility is bigger than this holiday, and it deserves more attention.
+We’re publishing this article on American Thanksgiving (a day that pays lip service to the Wampanoag but also commemorates colonialism), but Native visibility is bigger than this holiday, and it deserves much more attention.
 These four writers will tell you why.

 Graham Lee Brewer